yliess86/PhDThesis/thesis.md

 Table: [+lpips]{.full} benchmark comparing our work StencilTorch against previous from Zhang et al. [@zhang_2018], PaintsChainer [@paintschainer_2018], Ci et al. [@ci_2018] and our previous work PaintsTorch [@hati_2019].
 Three configurations are used, no hints, hints, and full hint where the simplified illustration is used as hints to evaluate the models in all conditions.
 The "+G" mention is our model StencilTorch with the additional guide network. {#tbl:core_st_lpips}

-**Subjective Evaluation:** As stated in the methodology chapter (see @sec:methodology) a subjective evaluation is required due to the nature of the task we are trying to solve.
-We thus perform a +mos using the population of study described earlier (see @sec:methodology).
+**Subjective Evaluation:** As stated in the methodology section (see @sec:IV.1.2) a subjective evaluation is required due to the nature of the task we are trying to solve.
+We thus perform a +mos using the population of study described earlier (see @sec:IV.1.2).
 The results (see @tbl:core_st_mos) show that our model StencilTorch produces colored images with better perceptual qualities in most cases.

 --------------------------------------------------------------------------
 Model             MOS $\uparrow$    STD $\uparrow$    p-value $\downarrow$